TheNetworkGuy/netbox-zabbix-sync/README.md

 vm_inventory_map = {"custom_fields/mycustomfield/name": "alias"}
 ```

 See `config.py.example` for an extensive example map.
-Any Zabix Inventory fields
+Any Zabbix Inventory fields
 that are not included in the map will not be touched by the script, so you can
 safely add manual values or use items to automatically add values to other
 fields.